yaminipriya0315/yaminipriya0315/README.md

 🔹 Built a financial analysis tool using **Yahoo Finance API**
 🔹 Performed data preprocessing and analysis using **Pandas**
 🔹 Visualized stock trends using **Matplotlib**
-🔹 Gained insights into real-world financial data patterns
+🔹 Analyzed real-world stock data to identify trends and patterns

 🛠️ Tech Stack: Python, Pandas, Matplotlib